nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ## Developing the Application

-Now we finally can start developing our DEV.TO clone powered by Nuxt and [new fetch](/docs/2.x/components-glossary/pages-fetch).
+Now we finally can start developing our DEV clone powered by Nuxt and [new fetch](/docs/2.x/components-glossary/pages-fetch).

 ### URL structure

-Let’s imitate DEV.TO URL structure for our simple app.
+Let’s imitate the DEV URL structure for our simple app.
 Our [pages](/docs/2.x/concepts/views#pages) folder should look like this:

 ```
 ├── index.vue